MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-async-network-io.md

 When SQL Server produces result sets and sends them to a client application by putting the results in an output buffer, the client application fetches them from the output buffer.
 If the client application stops or doesn't fetch the results fast enough, SQL Server has to wait for acknowledgment that the client application has received all the results before sending more results.
 This wait will show up as `ASYNC_NETWORK_IO`.
 For more information, see the [video](/shows/SQL-Workshops/Understanding-ASYNCNETWORKIO-Waits-in-SQL-Server).

-In addition, excessive waits in the symptom cause two issues:
+Excessive ASYNC_NETWORK_IO waits can cause two issues:

-- All the queries will slow down, and total duration of these queries will be longer.
+- Queries may slow down because their total duration will be longer.

 - When SQL Server waits for the client to fetch results, it can't release locks acquired.
 If the lock isn't released for a long time, other sessions will be blocked on SQL Server.